Proxy locations

 Back to blog

-How to Scrape Google Maps: A Comprehensive Guide
+How to Scrape Google Maps Using Python

 Danielius Radavicius

-2023-06-095 min read
+2024-09-256 min read

 Share

-Before we get started, let’s briefly look at the legalities of scraping Google Maps.
+Before we get started, let’s briefly look at the legalities of web scraping Google Maps data.
 The legality of web scraping is a much-debated topic among everyone who works in the data-gathering field.
 It’s important to note that web scraping may be legal in cases where it’s done without breaching any laws regarding the source targets or data itself.
 That being said, we advise you to seek legal consultation before engaging in scraping activities of any kind.

 We’ve explored the legality of web scraping in this blog post, so feel free to check it out for a more in-depth explanation.